Bayselonarrend/OpenIntegrations/docs/en/md/Start/Backward-compatibility.md

 ### 1.24.0 -> 1.25.0

 **All**: The date and time format has been changed to an ISO 8601-compliant format when retrieving values from the database

+### 1.26.0 -> 1.27.0

+**All**: The `CreatePoll` method of the VK library has been modified due to [API changes](https://vk.com/@vkappsdev-obnovlyaem-rabotu-metodov-api-wallpost-walledit-i-newsfeed).
+Ambiguous usage of "Thread" and "Topic" in forum methods of Telegram library has been corrected; Only "Topic" is now used